niuers/Distributed-System-Design-Review/SQL and NoSQL Databases.md

 ### OLAP Access Pattern
 1. Primiarly used by business analysts.
-2. Main read pattern: They handle a much lower volume of queries than OLTP, but each query is typically very demanding, requires many millions of records to be scanned in a short time, only reading a few columns per record and calculates aggregate statistics rather than returning the raw data to the user.
+2. Main read pattern: They handle a much lower volume of queries than OLTP, but each query typically requires many millions of records to be scanned in a short time, only reading a few columns per record and calculates aggregate statistics rather than returning the raw data to the user.
    * When your queries require sequentially scanning across a large number of rows, indexes are much less relevant.
 Instead it becomes important to encode data very compactly, to minimize the amount of data that the query needs to read from disk.
 3. Main write pattern: Bulk import (ETL, Extract-Transform-Load) or event stream (from OLTP DBs)
 4. Disk bandwidth (not seek time) if often bottleneck